 The Government has established a contestable fund to encourage innovation and investment that will accelerate uptake of electric and other low emission vehicles in New Zealand, that might not otherwise occur.

-The conditionally approved projects from the first funding round of the Low Emission Vehicles Contestable Fund have been announced.
+Details of the conditionally approved projects from the first funding round of the Low Emission Vehicles Contestable Fund are below.

 - Fact sheet summary of conditionally approved projects [PDF 225KB]Successful LEVCF round one applicants' funding totals [DOCX 15KB]